microsoft/ai-at-edge/docs/_docs/0150-Examples.md

 ---

 Learn about the opportunities Microsoft's technology provides by familiaring yourself with examples.
+This page provides short cuts to technology examples, community projects that you can take as a starting point for your own development and Azure IoT demos to get a feel what an end-2-end solution will look like.

 <div class="white">
 <div class="feature__wrapper">